The Sky People: Plot summary

 As the story progresses, many of the characters comment about how similarly evolution has progressed on Venus and on Earth.
 Naturally, the scientists at the Jamestown base are puzzled by the seeming parallelisms of evolution.
 Although the base has no means to check DNA (as in the alternate timeline, most research funding has been spent on space travel), other tests indicate that the natives are closely related to Terrans.
 The fossil record is very spotty, with occasional infusions of new species, but no one has an explanation as to why there are humans and other Earth animals and plants on Venus.

 On another part of Venus, an unknown external force interferes with the computer on a Soviet shuttle and causes it to crash-land into the unexplored wild lands.
 The Soviets ask for American assistance to recover the crew.
 The airship Vepaja, with Captain Tyler commanding, is selected for the rescue attempt, and Marc, Cynthia, and Chris are chosen as the crew.
 Jadviga Binkis, the wife of the Soviet shuttle commander, is also included in the crew.
 Marc also takes his Epicyon pup, Tahyo, with them.

 The weather, animals, mechanical failure, and sabotage from an unknown enemy eventually force the group to abandon the airship.
 Once it arrives at its destination, it finds itself in the midst of a civil war between the very-human Cloud Mountain People and the Neanderthals.
 Additionally, an alien AI is annoyed at the Terrans for interfering with the Venusians.
 The AI is sapient but not sentient and can control both Homo sapiens and Homo neanderthalensis within a short range.
 Unsure what to do, the AI calls for its creator race to return.
 Additionally, Blair discovers that the Cloud People speak a Proto-Indo-European language, which indicates that the creator race has taken Homo sapiens from earth and seeded them on Venus within the last several thousand years.
 The group sides with the Cloud Mountain People, since Marc has fallen in love with their princess, and helps them defeat the Neanderthals.
 The Cloud Mountain People's lands are destroyed, however, by a biological weapon on board the downed Soviet shuttle.
 Marc thus leads the Cloud Mountain People on a five thousand mile overland journey back to Jamestown to settle around the base and brings with him an alien artifact, which may be evidence of the alien race that brought life to Venus and Mars.

+Reception

+In a praiseworthy review, Publishers Weekly highly commended the author for utilizing old-fashioned literary tropes, like the native princess who has magical powers, all while avoiding genre pitfalls and stereotyping the multicultural atmosphere of the novel.
+They also called the scientific elements "refreshingly realistic" and predicted that "readers will eagerly anticipate a trip to Mars in the sequel."

+Moreover, Kirkus gushed over the author by stating that the novel "offers an easygoing, atmospheric tale airbrushed with fuzzy political overtones, along with a good bit of humor and lively characterization."